data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How-to-use-Gorilla.md

 ```
 gorilla "show current CPU and memory usage"
 ```
+%%Place the note before starting, we don't want people to run into issues because they hadn't read the note by then %%

 - **Note**: Before using Gorilla CLI, make sure to configure your global email settings with git to enable proper execution of commands.
 This can be done by running:
 ```
 git config --global user.email "user@example.com"